Ruben Verborgh, Ghent University – iMinds – IDLab

 Memento-Datetime response header.
 A single URL thereby becomes the entry point to earlier representations of the same resource.
 Multiple dimensions of content negotiation can be combined together simply by using multiple headers.

 Therefore, to negotiate beyond the syntactical level of MIME types, we need dimensions to capture the structural and modeling levels.
-First, the server needs to be able to indicate in its response what structure and/or model a given representation uses.
-This can happen through the HTTP
+First, the server needs to be able to indicate in its response what structure and/

 Link header and the

 profile link relation type .
 A profile can be defined as “additional semantics that can be used to process a resource representation, such as constraints, conventions, extensions, or any other aspects that do not alter the basic media type semantics” , which covers our use cases of structures and models.
 Concretely, we would define IRIs for specific JSON interpretations, RDF vocabularies, and JSON-LD frames.
 The MIME type in the